 Purpose of Scholarship

-The purpose of our scholarship program is to attract high caliber students into the Oil & Gas Industry.
-The scholarships are intended to provide financial assistance to those students who might otherwise be unable to obtain a college education, and/or to reward and recognize superior academic performance and participation in extracurricular activities
+The purpose of our scholarship program is to attract high caliber students into the Petroleum and Geothermal Industry.
+The scholarships are intended to provide financial assistance to those students who need financial support, and/or to reward and recognize superior academic performance and participation in extracurricular activities.

 - The scholarships will be awarded to entering college freshman, first, second, third and fourth year students.